The Pacific War Online Encyclopedia

 most of them Catalina

 totaled 2403 killed or missing and another 1178 wounded.
-Almost half of
+Almost

 the dead were on the Arizona.